 - Carefully remove the mug from the microwave and have your child pour the water into the empty jar.

-- Add a drop of blue food coloring to the water in the jar and have your child stir it in with a spoon.
+- Add a drop of blue food coloring to the water and have your child stir it in with a spoon.

 - Place the lid back over the top and allow the warm air to rise to the top for a minute or so.

 - Remove the strainer from the freezer and carefully place it over the top of the jar in place of the lid.